frontenddogma/web-development-glossary/manuscript/r.md

 Response header
 : An HTTP header that can be used in an HTTP response and that does not relate to the content of the message.
 Response headers, like `Age`, `Location`, or `Server` are used to give a more detailed context of the response.
 Not all headers appearing in a response are response headers.
 For example, the `Content-Length` header is an entity header referring to the size of the body of the response message.
 However, these entity requests are usually called responses headers in such a context.&nbsp;[‡](#m-response-header)

+Responsibility Assignment Matrix
+: A description of the participation of various roles in completing tasks or deliverables for a project or business process.
+When referred to as a RACI matrix, “RACI” stands for the four key responsibilities most typically used: responsible, accountable, consulted, and informed.
+RAMs and RACIs are used for defining and clarifying roles and responsibilities in cross-functional or departmental projects and processes.&nbsp;[†](#w-responsibility-assignment-matrix)

 Responsive design
 : → Responsive web design